 My family has always believed that my grandfather Gorgonio was responsible for the arrest, trial and hanging of Commandant Francisco Celedonio in August 1901 following the Ilocos capitulation.
 Under the pretext of patriotism but actually out of personal animosity, Celedonio was supposed to have bayonneted my grandfather’s brother Benigno (a cabeza de barangay) to death, together with his father-in-law Basilio Noriega, who was elected jefe del pueblos of Cabugao under the First Philippine Republic.
 This was soon after the arrival of the US aggressors in December 1899.
 However, some members of the Sison family still insist that Benigno and his father-in-law were actually killed by a firing squad of the US cavalry beside the San Marcos Church in Cabugao for suspected guerrilla support, not by Commandant Celedonio.

-After the Filipino-American War, my granduncle Don Mena Crisologo, became the foremost Federalista and first governor of Ilocos Sur under the US colonial regime, while my great-grandfather, Leandro, continued to expand his landholdings, accumulate land rent and engage in money-lending.He traded in rice, tobacco, indigo and maguey, and bought out some Tabacalera properties.
+After the Filipino-American War, my granduncle Don Mena Crisologo, became the foremost Federalista and first governor of Ilocos Sur under the US colonial regime, while another Vigan grand uncle Isabelo de los Reyes was consistently pro-independence and critical of US colonialism.
+My great-grandfather, Leandro, continued to expand his landholdings, accumulate land rent and engage in money-lending.He traded in rice, tobacco, indigo and maguey, and bought out some Tabacalera properties.